Indigenous Women

 Terri Brown, sister of Ada Elaine Brown (Vancouver Sun)

-Her family was suspicious of the cause of her death because Ada was known to have been in a relationship with a man who was both physically and verbally abusive towards her.
-Despite Ada's sister and daughter's attempt to stop the relationship, they were unable to get her away.
+Her family was suspicious of the cause of her death because Ada was known to have been in a relationship with a man who was both physically and verbally abusive toward her.
+Despite Ada’s sister and daughter’s attempts to stop the relationship, they were unable to get her away.

-Almost a year after Ada's death, her family received an autopsy report which stated that the cause of her death was from a brain aneurysm.
-Her family knew that Ada had visited a doctor complaining about headaches before her death but was sent home with Tylenol and no proper examination each time.
+Almost a year after Ada’s death, her family received an autopsy report stating that the cause of death was a brain aneurysm.
+Her family knew that Ada had visited a doctor complaining of headaches before her death but was sent home with Tylenol and no proper examination each time.
 Days later, she was found dead.
-Terri, Ada's sister believes if she died from a brain aneurysm, it was from being beaten.
+Terri, Ada’s sister, believes that if she died from a brain aneurysm, it was caused by being beaten.

-No one has been charged with Ada Brown's death and Ada's family has been fighting for answers to the inconsistency and lack of investigation that was done in her death ever since.
+No one has been charged with Ada Brown’s death, and her family has been fighting for answers regarding the inconsistencies and lack of investigation ever since.
 The RCMP considers the case closed.

 Help this case